We don't just talk cars ... we teach you how to buy them.

 The Lancer ES added the A/C and Power Package as well as 16-inch alloy wheels, cruise control, keyless entry, steering-wheel audio controls, upgraded upholstery, manual driver seat height adjustment and a 60/40-split rear seat with a center armrest.
 The top-of-the-line GTS then went on to add a sport-tuned suspension, 18-inch alloy wheels, a body kit with a rear spoiler; sport bucket front seats, automatic climate control, a leather steering wheel and shift knob and a 6-speaker CD/MP3 stereo with Bluetooth connectivity.

-The Lancer Evolution was also redesigned in 2008 and is powered by a 2.0-liter turbocharged four-cylinder engine that's good for 291 horsepower and 300 pound-feet of torque.
-The Evo X model was also introduced in 2008.
-Production of the Evolution was skipped for the 2009 model year and restarted for 2010.
+The Lancer Evolution (EVO) was also redesigned in 2008 and was powered by a 2.0-liter turbocharged four-cylinder engine that's good for 291 horsepower and 300 pound-feet of torque.
+The EVO X model was also introduced in 2008.
+Production of the Evolution was skipped for the 2009 model year and restarted for 2010, and then ended for good with the 2015 model.

 Two Evolution models were offered: GSR and MR. The GSR was aimed at serious driving enthusiasts with its sportier suspension settings and smooth 5-speed manual transmission, while the more costly MR came with a somewhat softer (but still aggressive) suspension and was paired with a twin-clutch manual transmission with a traditional automatic mode.
 And this transmission was a good one, considered one of the quickest available in full-throttle upshifts.